Berlin International University of Applied Sciences: Admission

 Berlin International is open to students from all over the world.
-All applicants can apply for their degree of choice online through Berlin International’s portal.
+All applicants can apply for their degree of choice online through Berlin International's portal.
 Candidates need to complete the online application and upload all necessary documents.
-For the programmes at the Faculty of Design it is required to submit a portfolio.
+For the programmes at the Faculty of Design, it is required to submit a portfolio.
 The portfolio is then followed by an admissions interview.

 All programmes at Berlin International are taught in English.
 Therefore, candidates need only proof of English proficiency, no German knowledge is required.
-In case the candidate’s native language is not English and they do not have a certificate, Berlin International offers a Proficiency Examination.
+In case the candidate's native language is not English and they do not have a certificate, Berlin International offers a Proficiency Examination.
 This exam can only be taken if the candidate gets accepted and has paid the registration fee.
-If the candidate doesn’t pass the proficiency exam, Berlin International has a year-long programme for studying English at the English Preparatory School.
+If the candidate doesn't pass the proficiency exam, Berlin International has a year-long programme for studying English at the English Preparatory School.

 Scholarships and financial support

 Berlin International offers scholarships that consist of a twenty-five percent reduction of the tuition fee.
 A scholarship is granted for an academic year and covers the twelve months of a fall term and a spring term.
 Applications can be made by students admitted to one of the study programmes in the two weeks following the official start of the fall term.
 Re-application is possible.
-All applications are handed in to the Students Affairs Office.
+All applications are handed into the Students Affairs Office.

 The German federal government provides student loans for German students in need of financial support.
 Only a part of each loan has to be paid back.
 The situation of each student is evaluated individually, according to the general criteria.

 The students at Berlin International can apply for financial support when they begin their studies.
-Student who have resided in Germany for a number of years, are also eligible for this support.
+Students who have resided in Germany for a number of years are also eligible for this support.
 Once the study programmes at Berlin International have started, the university also provides its own BAföG counselling to students.
 Applying is possible both before and after applicants have started their studies at Berlin International.